 Things to do in Nairobi

-2. Giraffe Centre: Visitors can get up close and personal with giraffes at this conservation center, which is home to a herd of Rothschild's giraffes.
+Giraffe Centre: Visitors can get up close and personal with giraffes at this conservation centre, which is home to a herd of Rothschild's giraffes.

-3. Visit the Elephant orphanage: The David Sheldrick Wildlife Trust is dedicated to the conservation of elephants and other wildlife in Kenya.
-Visitors can see baby elephants being fed and learn about the organization's conservation efforts.
+Visit the Elephant orphanage: The David Sheldrick Wildlife Trust is dedicated to the conservation of elephants and other wildlife in Kenya.
+Visitors can see baby elephants being fed and learn about the organisation's conservation efforts.

-6. Shop at the Maasai Market: The Maasai Market is a popular outdoor market in Nairobi, Kenya, where visitors can buy a wide range of African arts and crafts, including clothing, jewelry, wood carvings, and textiles.
+Shop at the Maasai Market: The Maasai Market is a popular outdoor market in Nairobi, Kenya, where visitors can buy a wide range of African arts and crafts, including clothing, jewellery, wood carvings, and textiles.

-7. Nairobi is also known for its vibrant nightlife, diverse cuisine, and shopping.
-Visitors can explore the city's markets and shopping centers, sample traditional Kenyan dishes, and enjoy a night out in the city's bars and clubs.
+Nairobi is also known for its vibrant nightlife, diverse cuisine, and shopping.
+Visitors can explore the city's markets and shopping centres, sample traditional Kenyan dishes, and enjoy a night out in the city's bars and clubs.

-You can find more detailed information on the best things in Nairobi here.
+You can find more detailed information on the best things to do in Nairobi here.

-Although Nairobi is a commercial epicentre for East Africa, it is not all sugarcanes and fairy loss.
+Although Nairobi is a commercial epicentre for East Africa, it is not all sugarcane and fairy floss.
 There is a huge portion of the population living in poverty and without access to basic necessities like running water, education and health care.
-Majority of these people live in the slums of Nairobi.
+The majority of these people live in the slums of Nairobi.

 Slums of Nairobi